 Common reasons include:

-Successful organizations treat rationalization as a managed program, not a technical task.
+Successful organizations treat rationalization as a managed program, not as a technical task.

 Key success factors include: